JuliaLinearAlgebra/LinearMaps.jl/README.md

     Create a `FunctionMap` instance that wraps an object describing the action of the linear map on a vector as a function call.
 Here, `f` can be a function or any other object for which either the call `f(src::AbstractVector) -> dest::AbstractVector` (when `ismutating = false`) or `f(dest::AbstractVector,src::AbstractVector) -> dest` (when `ismutating = true`) is supported.
 The value of `ismutating` can be spefified, by default its value is guessed by looking at the number of arguments of the first method in the method list of `f`.

     A second function or object can optionally be provided that implements the action of the adjoint (transposed) linear map.
-Here, it is always assumed that this represents the conjugate transpose, though this is of course equivalent to the normal transpose for real linear maps.
-Furthermore, the conjugate transpose also enables the use of `At_mul_B(!)` using some extra conjugation calls on the input and output vector.
-If no second function is provided, than `At_mul_B(!)` and `Ac_mul_B(!)` cannot be used with this linear map, unless it is symmetric or hermitian.
+Here, it is always assumed that this represents the adjoint/conjugate transpose, though this is of course equivalent to the normal transpose for real linear maps.
+Furthermore, the conjugate transpose also enables the use of `mul!(y, transpose(A), x)` using some extra conjugation calls on the input and output vector.
+If no second function is provided, than `mul!(y, transpose(A), x)` and `mul!(y, adjoint(A), x)` cannot be used with this linear map, unless it is symmetric or hermitian.

     `M` is the number of rows (length of the output vectors) and `N` the number of columns (length of the input vectors).
 When the latter is not specified, `N = M`.